haifengliu/azrefresh/mooncake/storage-custom-domain-name.md

 	If the preregistration is successful, you will see the message **Your custom domain is active**.

 11. At this point, your custom domain has been verified by Azure, but traffic to your domain is not yet being routed to your storage account.
-To complete the process, return to your DNS registrar's web site, and create another CNAME record that maps your subdomain to your Blob service endpoint.
+To complete the process, return to your DNS registrar's  Website, and create another CNAME record that maps your subdomain to your Blob service endpoint.
 For example, specify the subdomain as **www** or **photos**, and the hostname as **mystorageaccount.blob.core.chinacloudapi.cn** (where **mystorageaccount** is the name of your storage account).
 With this step, the registration of your custom domain is complete.

 12. Finally, you can delete the CNAME record you created using **asverify**, as it was necessary only as an intermediary step.